 By law, there must always be a five-year national energy efficiency and conservation strategy.
 The New Zealand Energy Efficiency and Conservation Strategy, a companion to the New Zealand Energy Strategy, is specifically focused on the promotion of energy efficiency, energy conservation and renewable energy and guides EECA’s work.

 The New Zealand Energy Efficiency and Conservation Strategy (NZEECS) 2011-2016 expired in August 2016 (though it continues until a replacement strategy is made).
-Work is underway to replace it with a NZEECS covering the period 2017 to 2022 is currently open for consultation.
+A draft NZEECS covering the period 2017 to 2022 is currently open for consultation.

 The NZEECS 2011-2016 set out six objectives:

 - Transport - a more energy efficient transport system that uses more diverse fuels and technologies.

 - Business - enhanced business growth and competitiveness from energy intensity improvements.

 - Homes - warm, dry and energy efficient homes for better health.

 - Products - higher sales of energy efficient products.

 - Electricity system - an efficient, renewable electricity system supporting New Zealand’s global competitiveness.

 - Public sector - Greater value for money from the public sector through increased energy efficiency.